johnvining/dayonealfred/README.md

 At this point, this Alfred Workflow requires:

 * [The Day One CLI](http://dayoneapp.com/tools/)
-* Brett Terpstra's `logtodayone.rb` script, found [here](http://brettterpstra.com/2012/01/16/logging-with-day-one-geek-style/)
 * That you're using Safari

-When you first import it, you will want to:

-* Change the location of `logtodayone.rb` in the `log` script
-* Change the location of `logtodayone.rb` in the `lw` script
+(It used to require a Ruby script by Bret Terpstra but I decided the ease of installation beat out his date logic.
+I assume most people weren't using it.)

-* Change, if you'd like, the variables for formatting in the `lw` script
+When you first import it, change, if you'd like, the variables for formatting in the `lw` script
 	* `prefix`: What comes before a link.
 Default is `Reading: `
 	* `separator`: What separates a link and a comment.
 Default is ` - `.
 Change to `\n\n` if you would like the comment to be on a separate line.
 	* `quoteSeparator`: What separates a link and a quote.
 Default is `:\n\n>`.